premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 ---

-15. Can you explain the “using” statement.
+15. Can you explain the “using” statement?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)